Azuriom/azuriom.com/content/en/docs/faq.md

 ### Installing another website on Apache2

-If you wish to install another site (ex: Pterodactyl panel, etc) on the same web server as the one on which Azuriom is installed, it's recommended to install it on a sub-domain (ex: panel.your-website.com).
+If you wish to install another site (ex: Pterodactyl panel, etc.) on the same web server as the one on which Azuriom is installed, it's recommended to install it on a subdomain (ex: panel.your-website.com).

 In case it's not possible, you can configure Apache to run them on the same domain, by adding an `.htaccess` file to the directory